Frequently Asked Questions

-Day Care Centers are generally for the purpose of caring for children on an all day basis.
-Nursery Schools generally provide experiences in socialization and play.
-Preschools are oriented toward educational experiences, combined with socialization and play.
+Day Care Centres are generally for the purpose of caring for children on an all day basis.
+Nursery Schools generally provide experiences in socialisation and play.
+Preschools are oriented toward educational experiences, combined with socialisation and play.

 3. How is a Montessori Preschool different from other Preschools?

 In most preschools the children are taught educational concepts in a group by a teacher.
-In the Montessori preschool the children learn by working independently with specialy designed materials in a prepared environment.
+In the Montessori preschool the children learn by working independently with specially designed materials in a prepared environment.